-Since 2008, the Icelandic economy has been subject to capital controls, as more particularly described in section entitled "The Issuer's operating environment is still to some extent subject to capital controls even though the capital controls have mostly been lifted.
-If the capital control regime is removed in manner which fails to protect the Icelandic economy from a negative impact of its removal it could have material adverse effect on the Issuer's business".
-These capital controls were set up to result in domestic parties, primarily investors, not being allowed, with certain exemptions to transfer their funds and investments outside of the Icelandic market and consequently to confine them to and must focus their investments on Iceland, which entails various risks, including a risk for abnormal pricing and financial bubbles occurring within several sectors of the Icelandic market.
+Since 2008, the Icelandic economy has been subject to capital controls, as more particularly described in the section entitled "The Issuer's operating environment is still to some extent subject to capital controls even though the capital controls have mostly been lifted.
+Removal of the remaining capital controls could have a material adverse effect on the Issuer's business".
+These capital controls were set up to result in domestic parties, primarily investors, not being allowed, with certain exemptions, to transfer their funds and investments outside of the Icelandic market, and consequently, to confine them to focus their investments on Iceland, which entails various risks, including a risk for abnormal pricing and financial bubbles occurring within several sectors of the Icelandic market.
 This applies both to investments in shares of listed and unlisted companies, investment funds, various other financial instruments and real-estate (primarily commercial) and may have a negative impact on the Issuer's business.

-In 12 March 2017, the Icelandic government, however, announced that these capital controls would be to a large extent be removed and as of 14 March 2017 foreign exchange transactions and cross boarder movement of domestic and foreign currency was largely lifted.
-It is not yet known what impact the removal of the of capital controls will have on the Issuer's business or pricing on investment in shares in companies, investment funds, and various other financial instruments.
+In March 2017, however, the Icelandic government announced that these capital controls would to a large extent be lifted and as of 14 March 2017, restrictions on foreign exchange transactions and cross border movement of domestic and foreign currency were removed.
+It is not yet known what impact the removal of the of capital controls will have on the Issuer's business or pricing on investment in shares in listed and unlisted companies, investment funds, and various other financial instruments.